yuertongle/findex-api-doc/README.md

 # General API information
  * The base endpoint is: https://api.findex.pro
  * 200 The requested action was received and successfully processed by the server.
+ * 204 No Content represents the request is successfully processed, but has not returned any content.
  * 400 Bad Request indicates that the request by the client was not processed, as the server could not understand what the client is asking for.
  * 500 Internal Server Error indicates that the request is valid, but the server is totally confused and the server is asked to serve some unexpected condition.